Cobot welding assist: when it fits, torch payload, arc-on time

 What an assist welding cell actually does

-A typical collaborative assist loop:
+A typical loop:

 Pre-arc check — welder or lead verifies gap/fit-up; tweak if needed